snotskie/ttrpg/site/src/world.md

 Finally, round out your character description: What is their name?
 What is their backstory?
 Who is their hero?
 And what three items do they never leave home without?

+The DM will help you craft the connections between your characters to get your story started.

 ### Species

 !!! details "1.
 Human -- Seafaring Fishermen of the Southern Isle"